 Even though there is this distinction between a job and a career, it is important to me that I always do my best.

 Well, I didn’t do my best at a job, and it did not turn out the way I wanted it to.

 While in university, I was working a reception job.
-Just sitting at the reception desk 2 days a week, quite an easy job.
+Just sitting at the reception desk 2 days a week is quite an easy job.
 I chatted with a lot of people; what else is there to do when you sit at a reception desk, right?

 I never asked for extra to-dos or extra tasks.
 I was just having a good time doing my job.